-Collaborative law is a new way to resolve disputes by removing the disputed matter from the litigious court room setting and treating the process as a way to “trouble shoot and problem solve” rather than to fight and win.
-As part of the collaborative law method, both parties retain separate attorneys whose job it is to help them settle the dispute.
+Collaborative law is a new way to resolve disputes by removing the disputed matter from the litigious courtroom setting and treating the process as a way to “troubleshoot and problem solve” rather than to fight and win.
+As part of the collaborative law method, both parties retain separate attorneys whose job is to help them settle the dispute.
 No one may go to court.
 If that should occur, the collaborative law process terminates and both attorneys are disqualified from any further involvement in the case.

-Each party in the collaborative law process signs a contractual agreement which include the following terms:
+Each party in the collaborative law process signs a contractual agreement that includes the following terms:

 - Disclosure of Documents.
 Each party agrees to honestly and openly disclose all documents and information relating to the issues.
 Neither spouse may take advantage of a miscalculation or an inadvertent mistake.
 Instead, such errors are identified and corrected.